ddmitov/perl-executing-browser/README.md

     Two or more long running scripts can be started within a single calling page.
 They will be executed independently and their output will be updated in real time using separate target DOM elements.
 This could be convenient for all sorts of monitoring or data conversion scripts that have to run for a long time.

-    **Note for Windows developers:** Any long running data-only script should have ```$|=1;``` among its first lines to disable the built-in buffering of the Perl interpreter.
+    **Note for Windows developers:** All data-only scripts should have ```$|=1;``` among their first lines to disable the built-in buffering of the Perl interpreter.
 Some Windows builds of Perl may not give any output until the script is finished when buffering is enabled.

     There is no special naming convention for long running scripts.
 They can be called from hyperlinks or HTML forms using a full HTTP URL with the PEB pseudo-domain or a relative path.
 If a relative path is used, the PEB pseudo-domain will be added automatically.
 The following code is an example of a direct POST request to a local script from an HTML form: